We are pleased to announce that we are once again offering VNS therapy for dogs.

 How does the VNS work to stop seizures?

 This inhibitory neurotransmitter effect is thought to become more pronounced with prolonged stimulation (over weeks to months) but is active immediately too.
-This means that whilst the repetitive stimulations can decrease the likelihood of seizures, seizures that are just starting may be abolished by stimulation of the vagus nerve too.
-For this reason, the generators can be activated by passing a magnet over them and this gives an immediate stimulation to the vagus nerve that can stop the seizure that is about to start from developing fully.
+This means that whilst the repetitive stimulations can decrease the likelihood of seizures, seizures that are just starting might be abolished by stimulation of the vagus nerve too.
+For this reason, the control module can be activated at the press of a button if a seizure seems imminent.

 How effective is it?

-We have published the results from our initial dogs here:
+We have published the results from the dogs who had the older style of VNS here:

 We found that: